Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/AdminBundle/README.md

 About
 -----
-The KunstmaanAdminBundle for Symfony 2 is part of the bundles we use to build custom and flexible applications at Kunstmaan.
-The KunstmaanAdminBundle is a base bundle and is required by other bundles like KunstmaanNodeBundle, KunstmaanAdminListBundle, etc.
+The Kunstmaan Admin bundle supplies your project with a basic, elegant backend interface you can modify and extend so you can make your perfect admin module.
+The clean interface makes it straightforward for you and the people working with it to change settings and modify content.

-View screenshots and more on our [github page](http://kunstmaan.github.com/KunstmaanAdminBundle).
+View screenshots and more on our [bundles website](http://bundles.kunstmaan.be).

 [![Build Status](https://travis-ci.org/Kunstmaan/KunstmaanAdminBundle.png?branch=master)](http://travis-ci.org/Kunstmaan/KunstmaanAdminBundle)